 The information in the following table is provided by MTA as technical assistance to Maryland's Locally Operated Transit Systems (LOTS).
 These requirements are under the purview of the Federal Motor Carrier Safety Administration (FMCSA), the Maryland Motor Carrier Division of the Maryland State Highway Administration (SHA), the Maryland Public Service Commission (PSC), and the Motor Vehicle Administration (MVA), and enforced by the Maryland State Police, not FTA or MTA.
 These requirements are not imposed through the MTA funding programs.
-However, MTA advises all LOTS, as well as their operations contractors, that they have a responsibility to learn the FMCSA, Maryland Motor Carrier, MVA, and PSC requirements that may apply to their particular operations and vehicles.
-The requirements introduced below are not exhaustive, and organizations with commercial vehicles should contact the Maryland SHA Motor Carrier Division and/or the FMCSA to obtain guidance:
+However, MTA advises all LOTS, as well as their operations contractors, that they have a responsibility to learn the FMCSA, Maryland Motor Carrier, MVA, and PSC requirements that may apply to their particular operations with commercial vehicles should contact the Maryland SHA Motor Carrier Division and/or the FMCSA to obtain guidance: